 McGraw-Hill Financial's S&P Dow Jones Indices is making several adjustments to a pair of its signature products.
-On July 30 after market close, the S&P MidCap 400 will be the new home of Salix Pharmaceuticals (NASDAQ: SLXP), which advances from the S&P SmallCap 600 to replace Gardner Denver (NYSE:GDI).
+On July 30 after market close, the S&P MidCap 400 will be the new home of Salix Pharmaceuticals (NASDAQ: SLXP), which advances from the S&P SmallCap 600 to replace Gardner Denver (NYSE:IR).
 The latter company agreed to be acquired by KKR earlier this month.

 The position vacated by Salix in the S&P SmallCap 600 will be filled by Agree Realty (NYSE:ADC).
 Elsewhere on that index, DXP Enterprises (NASDAQ:DXPE) will replace True Religion Apparel (NASDAQ: TRLG).
 As with Gardner Denver in the S&P MidCap 400, True Religion Apparel is being acquired, in this case by private equity firm TowerBrook Capital Partners.